Login

-To login to your Lightdash instance run the following command and provide your login email and password:
+To log in to your Lightdash instance using OAuth2, run the following command:where

 is the address for your running Lightdash instance.
 For example Lightdash cloud users in the US would type lightdash login https://app.lightdash.cloud